justinjest/EVEST/readme.md

 When you run the file for the first time you will generate a preference file in ./data.
 This will enable you to set the range of items you want to look at, and limit your buy and sell orders to only items that are relevent to you.

+For a reasonable set of defaults you can use:
+- Station: 1
+- time = Quarter
+- market_size = 1500000000
+- market_volume = 1200
+- tax = 3.5
+- buy brokerage fee = 1.5
+- sell brokerage fee = 1.5

 ### Menu Items

 - **Update databases**